 While Malcolm was passionately loyal to his sect he had no problem praising those of outside religions.
 Several times in his autobiography, Minister X praised the people of India not only for their revolutionary spirit but also for being deeply “religious brown people” – a term that included Hindu revolutionaries.
 He openly supported liberation for all colonized peoples and frequently connected the struggles of Asian, African, Latino, and indigenous peoples to a common cause.

 Even though Malcolm was portrayed as an advocate for violence he was never charged with any acts of unlawful behavior during his time as a minister.
-When learning that a Black man had been victim to police brutality and then imprisoned, Malcolm didn’t demand his followers to pick up rifles.
-Instead he ordered his men to peacefully assemble in front of the police station.
-Malcolm then negotiated with the police chief to get the injured man medical treatment.
+When learning that a Black man had been victim to police brutality and then imprisoned, Malcolm didn’t demand his followers to pick up rifles and go to war.
+Instead he ordered his men to peacefully assemble in front of the police station and then negotiated with the police chief to get the injured man medical treatment.
 Tactics like these were not all that different from methods used by people like Martin Luther King, Jr.

 Lastly, Malcolm X wasn’t one of those people who merely advertised his religious identity.
 He observed his tradition’s principles and ensured that this was reflected in his lifestyle.
 While remembered for his fiery oratorical skills, Malcolm’s unswerving commitment to personal conduct tends to be ignored.
 Like Nat Turner, Geronimo, or Gandhi, Malcolm X knew that personal discipline should go hand-in-hand with transformation of the greater society.
 He abstained from alcohol, obeyed his religion’s tenets, and executed worship on a regular basis.
 He also promoted proper speech and once stated that people who curse do so because they’re not intelligent enough to articulate their thoughts properly.
 More importantly, he knew that serving others required self sacrifice.
 Finally, Malcolm preached cleanliness, mimicking many religious creeds of being next to Godliness (daily bathing is a necessary and ritual practice for a person dedicated to the spiritual path).

-Reading Malcolm X, learning how he conducted himself while learning more about Hinduism helped me refine myself in executing dharma.
+Reading Malcolm X, learning how he conducted himself while learning more about Hinduism helped me refine myself and my progress on the spiritual path.
 Malcolm knew that he represented something both great and misunderstood so he made sure to present himself clean-cut in appearance and eloquent in speech.
 Because he knew his beliefs came under intense scrutiny he made sure to study as many books as he could as to answer any criticism intelligently.
 As a practitioner, I know there are a lot of misconceptions about Hinduism and animosity directed at dharmic traditions.
 After reading multiple versions of Hindu books with different commentaries and implementing practices in daily life, I came to the conclusion that this path was best suited for me.
 Seeing how Black scholars knew so much about their history and traditions I decided I also needed to know my tradition and religious heritage inside and out.
 In essence, part of the reason Dharma Deen Alliance exists is to share knowledge and answer all the misconceptions.

 Is personal conduct unimportant and unrelated to advancing a broader cause?
 A person steeped in material excess may think leading a disciplined lifestyle like Malcolm X led lacks joy.
 But I can say from personal experience that I’ve seen people immersed in consistent spiritual practice experience a greater calm and happiness than those attached to immediate stimulation of the senses.
-Activities like shopping, eating junk food, watching TV, or getting drunk certainly provide a nice temporary relief.
+Activities like shopping, watching TV, looking for social media validation, or getting drunk certainly provide good feeling temporary relief.
 But they can’t permanently eliminate stress or anxiety.
 And if anyone made that realization it was Malcolm X. A former hustler who used drugs and frequently looked for ways to make and spend money, he then turned his life around and experienced much greater peace and stability through regular devotion.

 And if someone like Malcolm Little can emerge from a vile background and generate so much clarity then it shows us what a powerful impact the path to Higher truth can have.